tleyden/tleyden.github.io/drafts/2015-03-21-running-couchbase-server-under-docker-on-joyent.markdown

 ---
 layout: post
 title: "Running Couchbase Server under Joyent Triton"
-date: 2015-03-21 09:31
+date: 2015-05-05 09:31
 comments: true
 categories: docker joyent couchbase
 ---

 Joyent has recently announced their new Triton Docker container hosting service.
-The advantages of running Docker containers on Triton over a more traditional cloud hosting platform:
+There are several advantages of running Docker containers on Triton over a more traditional cloud hosting platform:

 * Better performance since there is no hardware level virtualization overhead.
 Your containers run on bare-metal.